About Direct Relief

 DO I HAVE TO WRITE 50,000 WORDS?

 Heck no!
 You can set whatever goal you want to set for the month.
-Due to Life and the Universe, Kat is just going to try and write *something* (it’s been so long, fam), and Sooz has an infant to deal with but would love to tackle some short stories.
+Due to Life and the Universe, Kat may only answer short prompts, and Sooz has an infant to deal with but would love to tackle some short stories.

 Everyone writes at different paces, and we don’t want to exclude anyone because of that!